Who We Are

 The Office of the Dean of Student Affairs provides resources, education and training around issues of sexual violence.
-Meadow Davis, Associate Director of Student Affairs, serves as the Advisor to the Student Sexual Misconduct Board.
-Ms. Davis, along with a group of dedicated student leaders, work to develop an array of programs that focus on sexual violence prevention.
+Benje Douglas, Director of Gender Violence Prevention and Education, serves as the Advisor to the Student Sexual Misconduct Board.
+Mr. Douglas, along with a group of dedicated student leaders, work to develop an array of programs that focus on sexual violence prevention.

 The goal of this group is to create a safe and open environment in which discussion of issues surrounding sexual violence is encouraged and ongoing.
 Resources and programs educate the community about the realities of sexual, dating and relationship violence.
 This work is supported by the Alliance for Sexual Assault Prevention, a working group on campus that is made up of representatives from different student groups.